pip-services/pip-services-docs/content/en/conceptual/component/component_lifecycle/_index.md

 {{< /tabsection >}}

 ### Utilities
-The Pip.Service’s Toolkit also includes a few utilities that can be used during microservice development:
+The Pip.Service's Toolkit also includes a few utilities that can be used during microservice development:

 {{< tabsection isMarkdown=true >}}